Esther

 Disclaimer: not a doctor, not a scientist.
 Open to correction.

 If your prospective partner just disclosed to you – woohoo!
 You find someone honest enough to tell you about their sexual health, which can be a scary and difficult thing.
 NOT EVERYONE WITH AN STD WILL DISCLOSE.
 This is not always deliberate: many people with HPV will never even know they have it.
-That’s because women are only routinely tested for high-risk variant (more on that later) after a certain age (e.g. 25 in the UK); men are not commonly tested at all for the high-risk virus.
-And nobody is commonly tested for low-risk viruses unless they have visible genital warts.
+That’s because women are only routinely asked about high-risk variant (more on that later) after a certain age (e.g. 25 in the UK); men are not commonly examined at all for the high-risk virus.
+And nobody is commonly checked for low-risk viruses unless they have visible genital warts.
 So, a LOT of people are walking around with a high-risk or low-risk infection (symptomatic or asymptomatic) and don’t know.

 Additionally, medical professionals may give mixed advice, and many doctors advise patients not to disclose their STD infection.
 The reasons for this are varied, but I won’t dive into them now.
 Anyway, your partner has disclosed, so this post is here to help you learn a bit more about it and figure out the next steps.